-Blockchain technology and the opportunities it created began about 10 years ago.
-The technology that we are most familiar with is Bitcoin, a cryptocurrency that uses the blockchain.
-With this fast-paced technology, blockchain has been introduced not only for digital currencies but also in other areas, such as: supply chain tracking, smart contracts, digital IDs, payments and other.
+Blockchain technology and the opportunities it created began about 14 years ago.
+The technology that we are most familiar with is bitcoin, a cryptocurrency that uses the blockchain.
+With this fast-paced technology, blockchain has been introduced not only for digital currencies but also in other areas, such as: supply chain tracking, smart contracts, digital IDs, payments, digital assets and non-fungible tokens and other.
 However, there are sectors, which have more potential for this technology applicability than others.